A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Dynamic analysis formulations

-For the dynamics of a tensegrity system, the Lagrange-d’Alembert principle states that the virtual work vanishes for all inertial forces, generalized forces, and constraint forces acting on the virtual displacement:
+For the dynamics of a tensegrity structure, the Lagrange-d'Alembert principle \cite{greinerClassicalMechanics2010} states that the virtual work vanishes for all inertial forces, generalized forces, and constraint forces acting on the virtual displacement: